Fruits and vegetables are mouth-watering, nourishing additions to your meals.

 Refrigerating Your Fruits and Vegetables to Wash off Pesticides

-When you are done washing and drying your vegetables, you should now move on to storing them in the refrigerator quickly.
+When you are done washing and drying your vegetables, you should move to storing them in the refrigerator quickly.

 After being labeled clean, you don’t have to rewash.

-But when you are about to use it, you can clean it with a wash too.
+But when you are about to use it, you can wash with clean water.

 When you keep a washed vegetable and fruit inside the fridge, do not let it sit down there for a long time.